Are Alaska Criminal Records Public?

 Referral of Juvenile delinquency remains on the record of the minor even after the case is dismissed or reduced.
 Juvenile records for non-Class A or B felonies or traffic offenses are automatically sealed within 30 days of the minor’s 18th birthday or the termination of the jurisdiction of the court, whichever is later.
 Most serious offenses on the record of a juvenile who was tried as an adult may also be sealed within 5 years after the completion of their sentences or 5 years after public access was granted to the records., except for juvenile convictions for certain felonies and traffic offenses.

 A conviction record is an official document providing information that a person was found guilty, pleaded guilty, or pleaded nolo contendere against criminal charges in a civilian or military court.
 The criminal charges can be classified as a felony, misdemeanor, or other offense.
 Conviction records also include when a person has been judged delinquent, has been less than honorably discharged, or has been placed on probation, fined, imprisoned, or paroled.
 A criminal conviction is rendered by either a jury of peers or a judge in a court of law.
 A conviction does not include a final judgment that was deleted by a pardon, set aside, reversed, or otherwise rendered inoperative.

-How to Find Alaska Criminal History Record for Free
+Find Alaska Criminal History Record for Free

 Interested members of the public can obtain criminal history records for free by visiting the local law enforcement offices in the jurisdiction where they are resident or the subject of the record is domiciled.
-Some government offices maintain public access computers with which interested requestors can research for cases/indivduals of interest.
+Some government offices maintain public access computers with which interested requesters can research for cases/individuals of interest.
 However, if the inquirer requires an additional service, such as duplication of a record, they will need to cover the cost.

 Are Police Records Public in Alaska?